lk-geimfari/mimesis/docs/index.rst

     >>> de.color()
     'Türkis'

-When you only need to generate data for a single locale, use the `Generic` provider, and you can access all `Elizabeth` providers from one object.
+When you only need to generate data for a single locale, use the `Generic` provider, and you can access all Mimesis providers from one object.

 .. code-block:: python